Coming to the airport? Here’s what you need to know.

-Please note: Anyone arriving at Halifax Stanfield from outside Nova Scotia (with the exception of travellers from P.E.I.) is required by the Government of Nova Scotia to self-isolate for 14 days, unless they are exempt from self-isolation, and will be directed to exit the terminal building immediately upon leaving the baggage claim area.
+Please note: Anyone arriving at Halifax Stanfield from outside Nova Scotia is required by the Government of Nova Scotia to self-isolate for 14 days, unless they are exempt from self-isolation, and will be directed to exit the terminal building immediately upon leaving the baggage claim area.

-The government requires travellers arriving from outside the Maritimes to self-isolate for 14 days.
+The government requires travellers arriving in Nova Scotia to self-isolate for 14 days.
 These travellers are not permitted on public transportation during the 14-day period, including Halifax Transit’s MetroX Airport Express #320 bus route.

 Taxis continue to be available as a method of transportation for travellers.
 Please visit our Transportation page to learn more.

 We have increased the extent and frequency of cleaning at the airport.